 Pupils study the AQA Geography GCSE course.
 For full details of the course and its assessment please refer to the AQA website or to the Harrodian GCSE prospectus.
 GCSE provides a well-balanced study framework for exploring physical and human geography and the links between them, providing pupils with the opportunity to delve deeper into themes and subjects that most will have touched on only briefly before.
 Pupils explore case studies drawn from the UK, from higher income countries (HICs) newly emerging economies (NEEs) and lower income countries (LICs).
 They investigate a range of different topics, considering their significance in society by exploring a range of viewpoints, attitudes and values.

-The GCSE course requires the development of a range of cartographic, graphic, numerical and statistical skills and includes a compulsory 3-day field trip in the 15s.
+The GCSE course requires the development of a range of cartographic, graphic, numerical and statistical skills.
+Pupils begin acquiring these technical skills in the 13s when they visit Richmond Park to investigate a small-scale ecosystem.
+Their GCSE course includes a day-long trip to East London Field Studies Centre (follow this link to read more) and a compulsory 3-day residential trip in the 15s.

-Topics include: natural hazards, UK landscapes, urban issues, multiculturalism, climate change, poverty, global shifts in economic power, the challenge of sustainable resource use.
+Topics include: natural hazards, UK physical landscapes, urban issues, climate change, wealth and inequality, global shifts in economic power, the challenge of sustainable resource use.

 Students study the OCR A Level course.
 For full details refer to the OCR website or the Harrodian Sixth Form Prospectus.